Reviews and Comments

 Fundamentally, apart from anything else, this is a fun novel, and it's having fun with itself too.
 It has Guy-Ritchie-movie energy, classic British gangster swagger, and chaotic spy-movie thrills.
 Everyone in here is an utterly wild caricature of a British archetype.
 The sect of engineer-monks dedicated to finding the divine in craft is absolutely joyful.
 There's a lot to love and I had a great time.

 I can't help reading echoes of the same themes which eventually became Gnomon.
 The arch-villain has echoes of the character who becomes Gnomon themself.
-The themes of legitimate and illegitimate state power & surveillance vs the autonomy of …
+The themes of legitimate and illegitimate state power & surveillance vs the …

-Nick Harkaway: Titanium Noir (2023, Knopf Doubleday Publishing Group) 4 stars
+Nick Harkaway: Titanium Noir (2023, Knopf Doubleday Publishing Group)

 Cal Sounder is a detective working for the police on certain very sensitive cases.
 So …